daemonfire300/csv-money/README.md

 # Dummy Ledger implementation

-I do not like Actual Budget.
+I do not like [Actual](https://www.actualbudget.com/) [Budget](https://github.com/actualbudget/actual).
 We used it for almost a year now and I have come to the conclusion that it does not suite my needs.
 So I am going to write a minimalistic double-entry bookkeeping solution instead that I can script/tweak as I wish and properly automate using a minimalistic UI.

-This is currently not a real double-entry bookkeeping solution but a first exploration into how to process and also import bank statements (simplified).
+This is currently not a real [double-entry bookkeeping](https://quickbooks.intuit.com/r/bookkeeping/complete-guide-to-double-entry-bookkeeping/) solution but a first exploration into how to process and also import bank statements (simplified).

 # Notes

+## Implementation Details

+The initial draft was built with the assumption that you cannot chargeback/dispute withdrawals.
+Later I realized this should probably also be able.
+This is when the code got a bit more convoluted in my opinion, so I would probably do another refactor with that in my mind when I do the real double-entry bookkeeping implementation (where I have to do individual/multiple transactions for cross-account movements).

+## Misc

+    1. `pub(crate)` is not used 100% consistently (in some places I forgot to correct it)
+    2. Decimals are not handled consistently, sometimes 0 is 0 and sometimes it's 0.0, going to change this some other day (there is an option in the library to fixate this)

 ## git